-Business Rates, Online Competitors, Coronavirus and other misfortunes:
+Business Rates, Online Competitors, Coronavirus and other Misfortunes:

-Permanent Crisis.
+Permacrisis.
 Retailing in most of the Western World has been in crisis for more than ten years.
 This followed rapid debt-fuelled expansion of shops in the 2000s that pushed up rents in city centres to astronomical levels.
 This came to an end in the financial crisis of 2008, which led to the collapse of many retailers and store closures.
 The most famous business failure was Woolworths.

-We published a report in 2014, Retail Futures 2018, arguing that the growth in online retailing and changing consumer demand would lead to one in five UK stores closing in the next five years.
+Retail Futures 2018 is the title of our 2014 report that argued that the growth in online retailing and changing consumer demand would lead to one in five UK stores closing in the next five years.
 In fact it took 5 years, 6 months for this to happen.
+Many retailers cut staffing, closing their branches in smaller towns and less prosperous suburbs.

 Business Rates.
 Business rates are a regular property tax paid by business.
 They are based on hypothetical rental values.
 As much as one-quarter of the entire business rates total now comes from the retail sector.
 Rents paid by shops have been declining as stores close and new occupants become difficult to find.
 The decline in rents has not led to a fall in business rates.
 Even those whose sales have risen (especially supermarkets) have faced sharply-increased costs from complying with the new regulations to protect the public and their staff.
 Online retailers of course pay business rates at the reduced levels applicable to warehouses.
 A satisfactory future for high streets will only occur if online retailers pay the same rates as store-based retailers